|Monthly Tech-Tip |

 This reduction celadon is crazing.
 Why?
 High feldspar.
 Feldspar supplies the oxides K2O and Na2O, they contribute to brilliant gloss and great color (at all temperatures) but the price is very high thermal expansion.
 Any glaze having 40% or more feldspar should turn on a red light!
 Thousands of recipes being traded online are high-feldspar, some more than 50%!
 There are ways to tolerate the high expansion of KNaO, but the vast majority are crazing on all but high quartz bodies.
 Crazing is a plague for potters.
 Ware strength suffers dramatically, pieces leak, the glaze harbours bacteria, crazing invites customers to return pieces.
-The fix: A transparent base that fits your ware.
-Add colorants and opacifiers to that.
-Another fix: substitute some of the KNaO for a lower expansion flux (like MgO, SrO, CaO, Li2O) and add as much SiO2 and Al2O3 as the glaze will take (using glaze chemistry software).
+The simplest fix is to transplant the color and opacity mechanism into a better transparent, one that fits your ware (in this glaze, for example, the mechanism is simply an iron addition).
+Fixing the recipe may also be practical.
+A 2:1 mix of silica:kaolin has the same Si:Al ratio as most glossy glazes, this glaze could likely tolerate a 20% addition of that quite easily.
+That would reduce running, improve fit and increase durability.
+If the crazing does not stop the next step is to substitute some of the high-expansion KNaO, the flux, for the low-expansion MgO, that requires doing some chemistry in your insight-live.com account.

 Crazed ceramic glazes have a network of cracks.
 Understanding the causes is the most practical way to solve it.
 95% of the time the solution is to adjust the thermal expansion of the glaze.

 A type of stoneware glaze normally fired in a high temperature reduction atmosphere kiln.
 It is transparent and stained green or blue by the presence of iron oxide.

 Calculated Thermal Expansion